tonyblatt/git-guru/README.md

 3. branch no pull (branch BRANCH_NAME --no-pull; does not do a pull of rebase)

 define perform-branch:
-	if requested branch exists
+	if requested branch exists (exists)
-		switch to requested branch
+		switch to requested branch (exists)
 		return success
 	else
 		create requested branch
-		switch to requested branch
+		switch to requested branch (exists)
 		return success
 	end if